axibase/atsd/api/meta/entity-group/get.md

 ## Description

-Retrieve information about the specified entity group including its name and user-defined tags.
+Retrieves information about the specified entity group including its name and user-defined tags.

 ## Request